What is the Right Part Numbering Scheme for you? Intelligent vs. Non-Intelligent

 Manufacturing a product is multifaceted: engineering changes occur, parts become obsolete, suppliers run out of stock and the list goes on.
 These challenges are difficult to handle without a systematic method to track, organize, and share product information.
 A strategy for organizing part data, including part numbers, and a method for communicating that data to all who need it can help.

-Arena PLM helps your team use part numbers to collect all data about a part, to share that information and to keep everyone on the same page.
+Arena Product Lifecycle Management (PLM) helps your team use part numbers to collect all data about a part, to share that information, and to keep everyone on the same page.
 See how with our Item Master Template.
 With Arena PLM, manufacturers can control the engineering change process, share accurate, up-to-date bills of materials (BOMs) with their contract manufacturers (CMs) and make sure everyone on their team is working with the latest information.